-to have a Bible lesson.
 "We took a canoe and went into a lake on the banks of which there was a village.
-The lake is full of piranha and arraia fish, which are very daugerous.
+The lake is full of piranha and arraia fish, which are very dangerous.
 We came upon a large group of people gathered in one house.
 As we left them they told us, 'Adventists have been visiting us now for the past three years and have healed our sick and helped us in many ways.
 We want you to keep coming back.'
 Yes, we must keep going back to these people."

 On the Araguaya River the medical work has been going on for two years, 1952 and 1953.
 During this time 5,195 persons have been given medical aid.
-Six precious souls have been baptized as the Now to the Amazon.
-Twenty-three years ago this June our first medical missionary boat, Luzeiro I, made her maiden voyage up the Amazon to Manaus, a thousand miles.
+Six precious souls have been baptized as the first fruits from this newly entered region.
+Now to the Amazon.
+Twenty-three years ago this June our first medical missionary ago this June our first medical missionary boat, Luzeiro I, made her maiden voyage up the Amazon to Manaus, a thousand miles.
 The Luzeiro I and the Luzeiro II, its successor, with their respective personnel have brought relief to 130,000 persons during this nearly quarter of a century.